Project-META/.github/profile/README.md

 Add custom rule providers in the `ruleProviders` object.

-It is strongly recommended to refer to the official documentation of the Multi-function network tool when customizing MCG scripts, especially the areas marked "be cautious".
+It is strongly recommended to refer to the official documentation of the Multi-function network tool when customizing META scripts, especially the areas marked "be cautious".

 ## Requirements